 Peter TynanChief Executive

 Peter commenced as CEO of Foundation North in August 2019.
 He was most recently Interim Chief Executive at the Royal College of General Practitioners, and prior to that, CEO at the Kaipara District Council based in Northland.
 He was Chief Executive at Southern Cross Health Society from 2012 to 2017, and has held a number of senior executive positions in various organisations, including American Express and the Mount Cook Group.
 He is a former Board member of the Health Funds NZ and the International Federation of Health Plans (IFHP), and has spent time on the Auckland Hockey Association Board.
-He is the current Chair of Osteoporosis NZ and a member of the Institute of Directors.
-Peter has two adult children and spends his spare time cycling, coaching and playing hockey.
+He is a member of the Institute of Directors.
+Peter has two adult children and spends his spare time cycling different pathways around Aotearoa.

 Nicola joined Foundation North in November 2017 as Strategic Advisor to the Chief Executive.
 She brings Senior Management experience from across three sectors – private, not-for-profit and public, having held roles with Community Operations – Department of Internal Affairs, Presbyterian Support Northern and Ford Motor Company.
 Nicola holds a Bachelor of Management Studies from Waikato University and an MBA from Warwick University.
 A 5th generation New Zealander, passionate about building stronger communities and working in partnership with others, Nicola enjoys making the most of living in the City of Sails and can often be found sailing on the Waitemata with her family.